Wilf Wooller

-Wilfred Wooller (20 November 1912 – 10 March 1997) was a Welsh cricketer, rugby union footballer, cricket administrator and journalist.
+Wilfred Wooller (20 November 1912 – 10 March 1997) was a Welsh sportsman (playing cricket, rugby union, and football), cricket administrator, and journalist.

 He was acclaimed as one of the greatest all-round sportsmen that Wales has ever produced.
 He captained Glamorgan County Cricket Club for 14 years, was Secretary for thirty and President for six.

 Personal history

 Wilf Wooller was born at Rhos-on-Sea in Denbighshire.
 He was educated at John Bright School, Llandudno, Rydal School (now Rydal Penrhos) and Christ's College, Cambridge, where he graduated with a third-class degree in Archaeology and Anthropology in 1936.

 He married twice, first to Gillian Windsor-Clive, an unsuccessful wartime marriage that was dissolved in 1946, and in 1948 to Enid James.
 The couple had five children.
-Wooller survived incarceration by the Japanese in the Changi prisoner of war camp in Singapore during the Second World War.
+Wooller survived incarceration by the Japanese in the Changi prisoner of war camp in Singapore during World War II.
 He was a successful BBC broadcaster and Sunday Telegraph sports journalist.

 Rugby career

 Wooller first played rugby for Rydal School and played his first international game for Wales while still a schoolboy.
 This was mainly due to the fact that in October 1932 Wooller failed to pass Latin, and therefore could not progress to Cambridge.
 In 1932 he played a few games for North Wales Schoolboys, then he turned out for Sale at centre in the school holidays.
 While representing Sale he played alongside established Welsh international Claude Davey and the two joined up in a 1933 Welsh selection game as part of the 'Possibles' team.
 Wooller himself believed the selectors were 'mucking about' with him and Davey, so the two were over physical with their opposing numbers, which forced the selectors to choose both of them to face England at Twickenham in 1933.
 The 1933 England game is seen as a classic in Welsh rugby history as it was the game when the 'Twickenham bogey' was broken after nine failed attempts to beat England on their home ground.
-Wooler played his part in the match, which is normally remembered as Ronnie Boon's game, when he chased a breakaway Walter Elliot with forty yards to the tryline and tackled him ten yards short of a try.
+Wooller played his part in the match, which is normally remembered as Ronnie Boon's game, when he chased a breakaway Walter Elliot with forty yards to the tryline and tackled him ten yards short of a try.

 Wooller won 18 international rugby union caps for Wales and represented Cardiff RFC at club level.
 In 1935 he was inspirational in the Welsh victory over the All Blacks.
 He was a Cambridge blue in 1935 and 1936.